Some useful commands for my personal use, but feel free to try them*:

 # For Installing CUDA 9.1, follow the instruction on the official website.

-and add these two lines to ‘blacklist-nouveau.conf’:
+and add these two lines to ‘blacklist-nouveau.conf’:blacklist nouveau

 options nouveau modeset=0